lytics/anomalyzer/anomalyzer/README.md

 ## Windows

 Anomalyzer implements a suite of statistical tests that yield the probability that a given set of numeric input, typically a time series, contains anomalous behavior.
-Each test compares the behavior in an **active window** or one or more points to the behavior in a **reference window** of two or more points.
+Each test compares the behavior in an **active window** of one or more points to the behavior in a **reference window** of two or more points.

 For example, an input vector of `[1, 2, 3, 4, 5, 6, 7, 8, 9]`, and an active window length of 1 and a reference window length of 4, would yield an active window of `[9]` and a reference window of `[5, 6, 7, 8]`.